 For information about eating out and other suppliers around Oxford, see Daily Info's Food in Oxford section.

-Buses to and from the airport are pretty regular, the Heathrow bus runs about every half an hour and the Gatwick bus runs every hour.
-Taking the train to the airport can be difficult with luggage, but it is possible, especially to Gatwick, which is the easiest because you can catch a direct train there.
+Buses to and from the airport are pretty regular; the Heathrow bus runs about every half an hour and the Gatwick bus runs every hour.
+Taking the train to the airport can be difficult with luggage, as you need to change at least once, the bus is easier as it is direct with no changes.